BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     * Skeleton Giants *(as if the Dragon Keep DLC needed more loot)*
     * Individual Handsome Sorcerer stage bosses
     * Bridget Hodunk and Colin Zaford *(from the Wedding Day Massacre Headhunter Pack)*
+    * Giant Craboid
   * Then a few other tweaks to certain enemies:
-    * Witch Doctors will drop an Eridium stick, and have a pretty good chance of dropping a Relic as well.
+    * Witch Doctors (both in Big Game Hunt and Son of Crawmerax) will drop an Eridium stick, and have a pretty good chance of dropping a Relic as well.
     * Elite Savages are guaranteed to drop loot (though just from the standard pool)
     * Most Tributes from the Wattle Gobbler Headhunter Pack were set to drop from the badadss loot pool, but three weren't set to drop any loot at all.
 This mod fixes the three to have them drop as well.
     * The Loot Leprechaun (from Wedding Day Massacre) will drop from the Epic Chest pool, rather than the regular treasure chest pool.
-    * The BLNG Loader will drop from the badass pool and also drop a whole bunch of money.
+    * The BLNG Loader (from Wedding Day Massacre) will drop from the badass pool and also drop a whole bunch of money.
 I've always been mystified why it didn't drop a ton of money from the start.
 * Remove early-game loot restrictions.
 This is actually a superset of the similar feature already present in UCP 4.0.
 This version enables spawning of basically everything from the beginning, including all grenade types,